Problems, We Have a Few:

 One thing that immediately jumps to mind is that all of the major research has started with the idea that the cause(s) are external to the beekeeper's operation: agricultural pesticides or fungicides are the leading culprit.
 While there's little doubt that they're contributing factors, the should certainly be some attention paid to the management practices of the beekeeping industry.
 Over the course of a normal year, various combinations of a half-dozen synthetic chemicals and antibiotics can be applied to a hive according to the calendar, not according to any particular symptoms.
 At least two of these treatments are still allowed by organic management standards.

-We’ve been successfully keeping bees without treatments of any kind since 2008 and our winter losses are certainly no worse than the rest of the industry:
+We (Seldom Fools) have been successfully keeping bees without treatments of any kind since 2008 and other than a disastrous 2013/14 winter, our losses are usually no worse, and have been substantially better, than the rest of the industry:

 We're the first to admit that we've had it easy: starting out with a couple of hives and giving them the care and attention that they need to survive without treatments is an entirely different ballgame than trying to change over a 500-hive operation.
 But, it's also nowhere near impossible as some have claimed.
 Not one of our hives has been overrun by varroa mites as predicted.
 Of course they have mites: anyone who claims to have mite-free established hives either doesn't know what they're looking for or they're not being honest.